mrkaleArduinoLib/gbj_appwifi/README.md

 ## getRssi()

 #### Description
 The method returns the current WiFi _Received Signal Strength Indicator_ (RSSI) of the device connected to the wifi network.
-Values are negative.
+Values are negative and in _decibel milliwats_ (dBm).

 #### Syntax
     int getRssi()